shutch42/Modmata-Complete-Install/README.md

     - If you are using this installer on a LattePanda, nothing needs to be connected

 ## Usage
-Simply run the Makefile with `make`.
+To install from source or the tarball, simply run the Makefile with `make`.
 If you wish to uninstall Modmata, use the Makefile in the ModmataC directory.
 Just type `sudo make uninstall`.